Associate Marriage Family Therapist #110372

 Children's Yoga Instructor, Walnut Country Clubhouse, Concord, CA

-Children's Yoga Instructor, Rail Road Book Depot, City of Pittsburgh, CA
+Children's Yoga Instructor, Rail Road Book Depot, City of Pittsburg, CA

 California Association of Marriage and Family Therapists - CAMFT